Rana Plaza collapse: Fashion industry response

-At a meeting of retailers and NGOs a week after the collapse, a new Accord on Factory and Building Safety in Bangladesh was created and a deadline of 16 May was set to sign it.
-The agreement expands on a previous accord signed only by the US-based PVH, which owns Calvin Klein and German retailer Tchibo.
+The Accord on Fire and Building Safety in Bangladesh, commonly referred to as the Bangladesh Accord, was established in response to the Rana Plaza disaster.
+Signed on May 15, 2013, the Bangladesh Accord is a five-year, independent, legally binding agreement between global brands, retailers, and trade unions.
+Its primary goal is to ensure the health and safety of workers in Bangladesh's Ready-Made Garment (RMG) industry.
+This landmark agreement expanded on an earlier memorandum of understanding signed by global brands PVH and Tchibo, marking a significant step toward building a safe and sustainable garment sector in the country.

 Walmart, along with 14 other North American companies, refused to sign the Accord as the deadline passed.
 As of 23 May 2013, thirty-eight companies had signed the accord.
 Walmart, J.C.
 Penney and labour activists have been considering an agreement to improve factory safety in Bangladesh for at least two years.
 In 2011, Walmart rejected reforms that would have had retailers pay more for apparel to help Bangladesh factories improve safety standards.

 On 10 July 2013, a group of 17 major North American retailers, including Walmart, Gap, Target and Macy's, announced a plan to improve factory safety in Bangladesh, drawing immediate criticism from labour groups who complained that it was less stringent than an accord reached among European companies.
 Unlike the accord joined mainly by European retailers, the plan lacks legally binding commitments to pay for those improvements.

-Dov Charney, the founder and CEO of American Apparel, was interviewed on Vice.tv and spoke out against the poor treatment of workers in developing countries and refers to it as "slave labor".
-Charney proposes a "Global Garment Workers Minimum Wage" as well discusses in detail many of the inner workings of the modern fast fashion industry commerce practices that leads to dangerous factory conditions like at Savar.
+Dov Charney, the founder and CEO of American Apparel, was interviewed on Vice.tv and spoke out against the poor treatment of workers in developing countries and referred to it as "slave labor".
+Charney proposed a "Global Garment Workers Minimum Wage" and discussed in detail many of the inner workings of the modern fast fashion industry commerce practices that led to dangerous factory conditions like at Savar.

 In October 2013, Canadian Brad Loewen was given the responsibility of implementing the Accord requirement to upgrade the safety features of 1600 Bangladeshi garment factories.
 He and his wife, filmmaker Shelagh Carter, moved to Dhaka in December 2013 for an expected five-year term.

+By 2023, substantial progress had been made on fire and building safety in the Bangladesh garment industry, but survivors of the collapse still faced uncompensated economic hardships created by physical and psychological injuries.

 Compensation to victims

+According to the International Labor Rights Forum, full compensation for the families and victims was achieved in 2015.

+In mid 2014, Human Rights Watch reported that initial payments of $650 each had been documented.